lokichubs/TLIO-Data-Loader/README.md

 ## IMU Interpolation
 The Extended Kalman Filter in the TLIO requires an IMU frequency of 200 hz.
 The IMU interpolation code ensures that this holds true.
 The code is helpful especially when IMU's don't have set frequencies or lower frequencies

 To carry out this operation, run the file "interpolateIMU.py".
-To verify the plots run the .ipynb file instead
+To verify the plots run the .ipynb file instead.
+An example can be seen below.

 ![Sample result from .ipynb file for IMU](assets/IMU_interpolated_example.png)